Human rights in Albania: Torture and death by the authorities

 Since the beginning of 1994, Amnesty International has received reports of incidents in which members of the Albanian police are alleged to have ill-treated people during their arrest or detention, some people even died as a result of this treatment.

 According to reports, detainees have frequently been injured, the injuries which they have sustained include bruises, broken teeth or cuts which required medical treatment or even admissions to hospitals.
 Some cases of ill-treatment have amounted to torture.
 Many of these violations have been committed against members or supporters of the Socialist Party.
 Other victims include homosexuals, members of the Greek minority and former political prisoners.
 Prosecutions of police officers for torture or ill-treatment appear to be rare.

-Also, Amnesty International reports that even today, the torture and ill-treatment of detainees are both commonplace in Albania.

 Violence and discrimination against women

 Nearly 60% of women in rural areas suffer physical or psychological violence and nearly 8% are victims of sexual violence.